 According to Union of Concerned Scientists, the trips of Uber and Lyft, the two giants of “on demand” road transport, cause on average 70% more climate pollution than the transport they replace.

 The report suggests that Uber and Lyft could reduce these emissions with a more concerted effort to electrify their vehicle fleet or by incentivizing customers to do joint rides.
 Also because the situation has seriously deteriorated.

 "However, these strategies alone will address neither the increases in vehicle mileage nor the growing congestion problems," states the report.
 "For rides to help improve climate and congestion outcomes, it is desirable that a company like Lyft or Uber transport people with grouped and electric rides."

-It's a big deal, but both Uber and Lyft have shown a willingness to reduce their carbon footprint.
+It's a big undertaking, but both Uber and Lyft have shown a willingness to reduce their carbon footprint.
 Also because it is evident that the mechanism does not work, the costs for the environment are too high.
-So far, their bouquets include introducing bike and scooter sharing services, integrated public transport planning and ticketing in their respective apps, and incentive programs to get drivers to switch to electric cars.
+So far, their bouquets include introducing bike and scooter sharing services, integrated public transport planning and ticketing into their respective apps, and incentive programs to convince drivers to switch to electric cars.

 The efforts of Uber and Lyft